-When you use Pension Wise, we collect personal information about you so we can give you the right guidance about your pension options.
+When you use Pension Wise, we collect personal information about you so we can give you guidance about your pension options.

 When you ask for a Pension Wise appointment using the GOV.UK website, the national Pension Wise contact centre, your local Citizens Advice or your employer, your personal details are passed to the nearest Pension Wise service so they can book your appointment.